EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 ### Step 3: Start your notebooks

 Now point your browser to `http://<your VM's IP>` and you will be able to enter the token to get started with Jupyter.
-The `datahub` folder will contain all your mounted DataHub spaces.

 You can install additional packages with mamba from a terminal started from jupyter or via ssh.
 For example for installing `tensorflow`: